 Parking in Palo Alto

 The City of Palo Alto offers convenient parking options to residents, employees, and visitors through on-street parking, off-street parking lots, and parking garages.
-To pay a citation, learn about our residential preferential or employee parking programs, where to park for any visit, or anything else related to Palo Alto Parking, please select from below.
+To pay a citation, learn about our residential preferential or employee parking programs, where to park for any visit, parking related news & updates, please scroll down to the accordion section below to select for more information.

 Please Note: Restricted areas such as red curbs, spaces designated for persons with disabilities, and any other locations prohibited by law are always in effect.